-We’ve sung the praises of the Manx cat from Wales, and oohed and aahed over the Japanese Bobtail.
+We’ve sung the praises of the Manx cat from Wales, and oohed and aahed over the Japanese bobtail.
 However, we’d be remiss if we didn’t mention that America, too, has its own adorable short-tailed feline.
-The American Bobtail is a large, muscular cat with a “bobbed” tail that stems from a natural genetic mutation.
-Here are five facts about the kitty’s origin, history, appearance, and purr-sonality.
+The American bobtail is a large, muscular cat with a “bobbed” tail that stems from a natural genetic mutation.
+Here are five facts about the kitty’s origin, history, appearance, and personality.

 The duo adopted the orphaned kitty and named him Yodie.
 They brought him home to Iowa, where Yodie mated with his owners’ seal point Siamese cat.
 The union resulted in a litter of kittens, some of which had short tails.
 This indicated that a dominant gene caused Yodie’s short tail, since the babies only needed one copy of the gene to inherit the trait.

 After that, the breed’s evolution is a bit sketchy.
-According to IAMS, cat fanciers named it the American Bobtail in the 1970s, and they set a preliminary breed standard that called for a cat with pointed markings, white mittens and a white facial blaze, blue eyes, and a short tail.
+According to some, cat fanciers named it the American bobtail in the 1970s, and they set a preliminary breed standard that called for a cat with pointed markings, white mittens, a white facial blaze, blue eyes, and a short tail.
 They also began outcrossing Yodie’s descendants with other cat types—Ragdolls, Birmans, Himalayans, Siamese, and potentially Manxes, to name a few.
-But this desired look proved challenging for breeders to replicate, IAMS claims, plus the breeding pool was so small that the cats became inbred and suffered from health problems.
+But this desired look proved challenging for breeders to replicate.

-So in the 1980s, a group of breeders created a new and improved American Bobtail from scratch: They used short-tailed wild and domestic cats from around the U.S. (no pedigrees or non-domestic short-tailed breeds allowed!) to create a feline that looked like the breed’s progenitor, Yodie: a large, wild-looking kitty with a bobbed tail.
+So in the 1980s, a group of breeders created a new and improved American bobtail from scratch: They used short-tailed feral and domestic cats from around the U.S. (no pedigrees or non-domestic short-tailed breeds allowed!) to create a feline that looked like the breed’s progenitor, Yodie: a large, wild-looking kitty with a bobbed tail.

 The Manx cat’s short tail is caused by an incomplete dominant gene, so kittens in their litters can be born with varying tail lengths, ranging from longer to shorter to no appendage at all.
 Plus, Manx cats carry one gene for a full tail, and one for taillessness, so when they mate they sometimes give birth to babies that look like your ordinary, run-of-the-mill cat.

-Since major cat fanciers’ associations only recently accepted the American Bobtail, it’s still pretty rare.
-In 2015, the CFA examined the prior year's registration statistics and listed the Bobtail to be the 37th most popular cat in America out of 43 recognized breeds.
-Understandably, since the American Bobtail is so scarce, it’s also expensive.
+Since major cat fanciers’ associations only recently accepted the American bobtail, it’s still pretty rare.
+Understandably, because the American bobtail is so scarce, it’s also expensive.
 Prices range from breeder to breeder, but commonly fall anywhere from several hundred dollars to more than $1000.

-American Bobtail cats are said to have playful, dog-like personalities.
+American bobtail cats are said to have playful, dog-like personalities.
 According to some reports, they’re so patient and laid-back that long-haul truckers have used the cats as cabin companions, and psychotherapists have integrated them into their treatment sessions.
-We haven’t found any direct evidence to support these claims—but they do underscore the fact that the American Bobtail is typically considered to be a great companion for humans.